kangchengX/CNN-ViT/README.md

     ├── classname2
     └── ...
 ```
-, i.e., the `data` folder has child folders with class names as names, each of which contains the images of the correponding class.
+, i.e., the data folder, (in this case, it has a name `data`) has child folders with class names as names, each of which contains the images of the correponding class.

 ### Data Sources
 The data used in this project is collected from Palace Museum, Taipei, which contains 4 classes with 2000 around images of cultural relics.